SeanRooooney/proposals/015-kafka-topic-encryption.md

 It also means that the proxy version must always be in phase with that of the broker.
 A proxy-based solution however has the advantage that both Kafka client and broker are unaware of the proxy and do not require any modification or configuration to support encryption at rest.

+Whether the proxy runs under the control of the client or the broker is considered a configuration issue, i.e. exactly the same proxy would be used in both cases, but when under the control of the client it would be their responsibility to ensure that producers/consumers are passing through a proxy with the same configuratiom.

 Envoy is one possible framework for creating proxies.
 Envoy’s connection pipeline is based on network filters which are linked into filter chains, enabling rich capabilities.